whearn17/S2076-MinecraftScanner/README.md

 ## Requirements

+Required for the main module
 ```
 pip install mcstatus
 ```

+Required for using the Postgresql option
 ```
 pip install psycopg2
 ```
-Required for using the Postgresql option

 ## Disclaimer